-Are you curious about the benefits of adding rosehip oil to your routine?
-This post will show you why it is so worth the hype and how it can transform your skin for the better.
-You do not want to miss out on using rose hip oil for face!
+Are you curious about the benefits of adding rosehip oil to your skincare routine?
+This post will show you why it’s so worth the hype and how it transforms your skin.
+You do not want to miss out on using rosehip oil for face!
 I also share the best rosehip oils to use at every price point.

 Rosehip Oil For Skin

 What really blew me away was that rosehip oil shrunk my pores and diminished blackheads on my nose.
-Better than glycolic acid and other chemical exfoliants could!
+It worked better for me than glycolic acid/other chemical exfoliants!

 So, let’s dive into why rosehip oil is so good to include in a healthy skin routine.